-- . diminution of duties to below the pre-change of control level; - . relocation of over 50 miles; - . reduction in base salary; or - . reduction in levels of participation in benefit or incentive plans to below pre-change of control levels.
+- . diminution of duties;

+- relocation of over 50 miles;

+- . reduction in base salary; or

+- . reduction in levels of participation in benefit or incentive plans.

 We may terminate an executive's employment for cause under the new executive severance agreements if the executive: